Minds/mobile/plugins/com.ionic.keyboard/README.md

 Supported Platforms
 -------------------

-- iOS
+- iOS, Windows

 Keyboard.show
 =================

-Force keyboard to be shown on Android.
+Force keyboard to be shown.
 This typically helps if autofocus on a text element does not pop up the keyboard automatically

     cordova.plugins.Keyboard.show();

 Supported Platforms

-- Android
+- Android, Blackberry 10, Windows

 native.keyboardshow
 =================